Glossary of baseball terms: fan interference

 When a fan or any person not associated with one of the teams alters play in progress (in the judgment of an umpire), it is fan interference.
 The ball becomes dead, and the umpire will award any bases or charge any outs that, in his judgment, would have occurred without the interference.
 This is one of several types of interference calls in baseball.

 If a fan touches a ball that is out of the field of play, such as a pop fly into the stands, it is not considered to be fan interference even if a defensive player might have fielded the ball successfully.
-So the infamous case in Game 6 of the NLCS in which a Chicago Cubs fan, Steve Bartman, attempted to catch a ball in foul territory thereby possibly preventing Cubs leftfielder Moisés Alou from making a circus catch, was not a case of fan interference.
+So the infamous case in Game 6 of the NLCS in which a Chicago Cubs fan, Steve Bartman, attempted to catch a ball in foul territory thereby possibly preventing Cubs left fielder Moisés Alou from making a circus catch, was not a case of fan interference.